 You’re looking for the perfect business to buy.
-You find several that interest to you, so it’s important that you compare them.
+You find several that interest to you, so you must compare them.
 How do you know which would be best?
 Here are several important things to look at.

 There are many thing to look at when comparing businesses for sale and deciding which one to buy.
 At the very least, carefully compare these items.

 According to industry statistics, nine out of ten people who begin the search to buy a business, never complete a transaction.
 Purchasing a business is a huge decision that will impact your life and livelihood for many years.
-With so much at stake, it’s critical that you choose the right business to buy, so take steps to be sure you make the right decision.
+With so much at stake, you must choose the right business to buy, so take steps to be sure you make the right decision.